JaimeUGR/JaimeUGR/README.md

     - **[Distributed Donation Server](https://github.com/JaimeUGR/Distributed-Donation-Server):** The implementation of a distributed donation server using Java RMI.
 It provides Remote Objets for ClientTerminals (session sharing) and Servers.

 ## Now
-🔭 I’m currently working my bachelor's thesis, a private, secure & anonymous instant-messaging application ⚡.
+🔭 I’m currently working on my bachelor's thesis, a private, secure & anonymous instant-messaging application ⚡.

 ## Upcoming projects
 - Voxel Engine written in ```Rust```